 Picture this.
 It’s 9 AM.
-Coffee is brewing and you’ve just logged into Twitter to catch up on this morning’s news.
-You scan to find out what people are getting up to and then you see it… hashtags galore over an industry conference you had no idea was happening!
+Coffee is brewing, and you’ve just logged into Twitter to catch up on this morning’s news.
+You scan to find out what people are getting up to and then we see it... hashtag galore over an industry conference you had no idea was happening!

 We’ve all been there.
-We’re only human, but missing the boat on attending an important industry conference is something that shouldn’t happen in this day and age.
-With many events to choose from, the search for the best industry conference can sometimes feel a little overwhelming, but this doesn’t have to be the case.
-Media monitoring tools can act as your right-hand by helping you with your third-party event planning, from the cradle to the grave.
+We’re only human. but missing the boat on attending an important industry conference is something that needn't happen in this day and age.
+With many physical and digital events to choose from, the search for the best industry conference can sometimes feel a little overwhelming, but this doesn’t have to be the case.
+Media monitoring tools can act as your right-hand by helping you with your third-party conference planning, from cradle to the grave.

-A quick keyword search on a news monitoring platform can gather a list of industry conference related articles, no matter how niche your industry may be.
+A quick keyword search on a news monitoring platform can fetch a list of industry conference-related articles, no matter how niche your industry may be.
 Narrowing the search down by location can also be useful if budget is tight and you want to avoid trekking around the country to mingle and find leads.

-You no longer have to rely on event organizers words to gauge the success of an industry conference.
-By looking at previous year’s editorial and social media coverage, and the tonality of the articles, you can make an unbiased and informed decision as to which option is best to book.
+Event organisers sometimes love to blow their own trumpets, but you no longer have to rely on their word to gauge the success of an industry conference.
+By looking at previous year’s editorial and social media coverage, and the tonality of the articles, you can make unbiased and informed decisions as to which option is best to book.

 You can also make use of social media monitoring tools to help with identifying and tracking key influencers in attendance.
 This is a great way to effectively build desired relationships with them and make sure your brand has a presence in locations where they hang out.

-Once you’ve found an industry conference that looks promising in lead generation and brand awareness, it’s time to shout about your attendance from the rooftops!
-Make sure every man and his dog knows you’re in town and why your booth is worth a visit.
+Once you’ve found an industry conference that looks promising in lead generation and brand awareness, it's time to shout about your attendance from the rooftops!
 Add the event link to email signatures and the website, tell customers during phone calls and invite them by email too.
-Find out which social media platforms your target audience and influencers mostly use and engage with them on these channels.
+Find out which social media platforms your targeted audience and influencers mostly use and engage with them on these channels.
+Social media can be an easy and effective way to increase attendance by leveraging existing event creative and assets like registration pages.
+Start by publishing a blog post a couple of weeks before the event – perhaps a short, Q&A-style interview with the conference speaker, or an excerpt of the planned presentation – and include a call to action that links to the registration page.
+Use LinkedIn Sponsored Updates and LinkedIn Text Ads to target specific demographics in advance of the event.
+Finally, schedule a series of tweets starting 2 weeks prior to the event.
+Vary the copy, and include images where possible, such as speaker photos.

 It's worth remembering that many people follow event hashtags without actually attending, thus reading post after post saying “come and say hi at booth 20” can get rather boring.
 Use your imagination and creativity - take photos, write inspiring posts and quote interesting facts learnt from the presentations.
 After all, it’s these kinds of posts that are likely to receive high engagement.
 Don't forget to tag the speakers too as this will help grow your network!

 Conversations hold a vast amount of information beyond who said what.
-By analyzing and dissecting the data you can see:
+By analysing and dissecting the data you can see:

-The above are just a few ways you can avoid missing the memo and keep on top of industry conferences in order to improve your event planning strategy, but the most important tip of all is to keep leads hot!
+Let’s face it: most business inboxes get flooded every day with conference invitations.
+If your campaign is getting lost in the crowd, hopefully these proven tips and techniques for increasing registration and attendance will help!
+One of the most powerful ways you can improve the ROI of attending events is by keeping the leads you generate from it hot!
 The longer you wait to contact potential clients, the quicker they slip away.
 The success of your industry conference planning strategy is ultimately defined on the event’s ROI, so don’t let cold leads overshadow the hard work you have put into your detailed plan.